 Creating a Simple NextJS Form

-Let's now create a simple form where the user can enter his name, email and message.
+Now, let's create a simple Next.js form where users can enter their name, email, and message to be sent using the Resend Email API.
 And when it is submitted we will send the detail to the entered email.

 export default function Form() {